-The City of Gresham is a member of a Regional Fair Housing work group comprised of representatives from the Portland/Vancouver Metro Area that receive federal funding and must deploy that funding in the context of a Fair Housing Assessment and Plan.
-The jurisdictions and organizations that have chosen to meet are Multnomah County, Clark County, Clackamas County, Washington County, City of Gresham, City of Beaverton, City of Portland, State of Oregon and the Fair Housing Council of Oregon.
+The City of Gresham is a member of a Regional Fair Housing work group comprised of representatives from the Portland/Vancouver Metro Area that receive federal funding and must deploy that funding in Annual Action Plan the context of a Fair Housing Assessment and Plan.
+The jurisdictions and organizations that have chosen to meet are Multnomah County, Clark County, Clackamas County, Washington County, City of Gresham, City of Beaverton, City of Portland, City of Hillsboro, City of Vancouver, State of Oregon and the Fair Housing Council of Oregon.
 We recognize that many fair housing issues cross jurisdictional boundaries and may require a regional approach.
 We meet to learn from each other about how best to meet our federally mandated fair housing planning and implementation.